FERPA quick facts

 • E-mail address

-• Major and minor field of study
+• Major and Minor fields of study

 • Weight/ height of athletic teams